Guide for Authors

 Supplementary data

 BRJ accepts electronic supplementary material to support and enhance your scientific research.
-Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips and more.
+Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips, and more.
 Supplementary files supplied will be published online alongside the electronic version of your article.
 In order to ensure that your submitted material is directly usable, please provide the data in one of our recommended file formats.
 Authors should submit the material in electronic format together with the article and supply a concise and descriptive caption for each file.

 Submission checklist

 The following list will be useful during the final checking of an article prior to sending it to the journal for review.
-Please consult this Guide for Authors for further details of any item.
+Please consult this Guide for Authors for further details on any item.

 Ensure that the following items are present: